Week-3nd/MemesEventuallyDie/README.md

 # MemesEventuallyDie
  Théophile Dreux's Submission for Game Off 2022.
-Audio files can be found at https://github.com/Week-3nd/MemesEventuallyDie_AUDIO
+Audio files can be found at https://github.com/Week-3nd/MemesEventuallyDie_AUDIO .
+Video files can be found at https://github.com/Week-3nd/MemesEventuallyDie_VIDEO .